AleoNet/snarkOS/README.md

 ## 4. JSON-RPC Interface

-By default, snarkOS runs a JSON-RPC server to allow external interfacing with the Aleo network.
+By default, snarkOS 1.1.4 a JSON-RPC server to allow external interfacing with the Aleo network.
 Documentation of the RPC endpoints can be found [here](rpc/README.md)

 ## 5. Additional Information